fantasyui-com/kosmos/README.md

 Who time after time, rose from the ground for the next strike, only to win, by not becoming the snarling beasts they were,

-Who deep in disaster never needed names for Restraint, Dignity, Nobility, Unbreakability, Fortitude, Courage, Honor, Love; and Insight; and Understanding; and Authenticity; and Heroism;
+Who deep in disaster never needed names for Restraint, Dignity, Nobility, Unbreakability, Fortitude, Courage, Honor, Love; and Insight; and Foresight; and Understanding; and Authenticity; and Heroism;

 Who believes that the wellspring of compassion or heroism; is self compassion, or becoming a hero to herself or himself first,